Bana-code/DiscordSpamBot/README.md

 ---
 Click "Upload File" and upload all the content
 These are..
-* Main.py - VERY IMPORTANT!!
+* main.py (inside the code folder) - VERY IMPORTANT!!
 * requirements.txt - Least VERY IMPORTANT! (this is to work the time and sleep modules)
 * That's all lol.
 ---